 It is an effective troop carrier and although in the deserts of Iraq it does have a tendency to eat up spare parts, especially engines, it is a stable platform.
-This would make an ideal carrier borne AEW aircraft, like the E-2 Hawkeye or a COD (Cargo On Deck) aircraft like the C-2 Greyhound, albeit an expensive alternative!
+This would make an ideal carrier-borne AEW aircraft, like the E-2 Hawkeye or a COD (Cargo On Deck) aircraft like the C-2 Greyhound, albeit an expensive alternative!

 This would suit the carriers of the Royal Navy or the French navy, given the smaller stature of their ships compared to the United States.
-Fortunately for the manufacturers, Bell-Boeing, France and the UK are one of the few first world countries that can actually afford the basic airframe, not including the additional cost of the electronic systems.
-Given the high value of the Osprey in both financial terms and as a propaganda target for insurgents, the USMC cannot simply throw it thoughtlessly into harms way.
+Fortunately for the manufacturers, Bell-Boeing, France and the UK are some of the few first world countries that can actually afford the basic airframe, not including the additional cost of the electronic systems.
+Given the high value of the Osprey in both financial terms and as a propaganda target for insurgents, the USMC cannot simply throw it thoughtlessly into harm’s way.

-In a negative way, this reduces the Osprey’s role to that of a simple cargo shifter, similar to the C-27J Spartan, but in a positive way it forces the U S military to question their previous tactics of flying recklessly into an unsecured Landing Zone, commonly known as a ‘hot LZ’.
+In a negative way, this reduces the Osprey’s role to that of a simple cargo shifter, similar to the C-27J Spartan, but in a positive way it forces the US military to question their previous tactics of flying recklessly into an unsecured Landing Zone, commonly known as a ‘hot LZ’.

 The basic price of a single airframe is in the region of $90 million, a lot of dollars for simply hauling cargo.
 It should be noted that the Osprey can carry 24 seated troops or 32 troops nonchalantly sat on the floor, this capability is something akin to that achieved by the Douglas C-47 Skytrain (aka DC-3 Dakota), an aircraft of 1930’s vintage or the more favourably priced and contemporary Agusta Westland Merlin.

-These comparisons may be unfair with regards to the Osprey, but what it does highlight is the vast cost of producing systems that are technologically ground breaking.
+These comparisons may be unfair with regards to the Osprey, but what it does highlight is the vast cost of producing systems that are technologically groundbreaking.
 It is true that helicopter technology as we know it is beginning to stagnate as we reach the upper thresholds of its design capability, and we should explore alternatives that offer seemingly quantum leaps in performance, but the question we should bear in mind is ‘does the capital cost of the whole project justify the end product?’

-Although the BV360 may not have offered the starship like performance of the Osprey, it still demonstrated a quantum leap in capability over the current CH-46E.
+Although the BV360 may not have offered the starship like the performance of the Osprey, it still demonstrated a quantum leap in capability over the current CH-46E.
 The BV360 also used a combination of new and thoroughly tested existing technology, namely the engines and transmission.
-This alone gives a high degree of confidence in the system as a whole, and also reduces the need for exhaustive testing and development, something the Osprey could only dream of.
+This alone gives a high degree of confidence in the system as a whole and also reduces the need for exhaustive testing and development, something Osprey could only dream of.
 For this reason alone the BV360 should’ve been given a greater priority.
 On reflection, perhaps what we should be doing is taking smaller, more tentative steps, as with the Boeing Vertol 360, as opposed to going for a completely new design like the Osprey.